 It is inertia, or action.
 How can you use this to create what you desire in your life?
 It is like a snowball effect.
 Momentum may feel like you are almost going backwards at first and it can be so hard to get something moving off center.
 It starts with pushing at the object, real or imagined and at first, it doesn’t even seem like its moving.
 After a bit of pushing though, something finally seems to give and the snowball slowly starts turning.

 What does the snowball equate to?
 Persistence and hard work.
-Each time you push forward, you gain momentum.
+Each time you push forward, you gain and build momentum through action.
 After a while longer, you find yourself not having to push as hard.
 You take a deep breath and continue to keep pushing.
 The snowball gets easier to move.

 If you just stop and start, stop and start, you will never get past the first initial hard push to get a project, website, or business off the ground.
 The mindset of momentum is to keep going and keep pushing a little more each and every day.
 Don’t ever give up.

 Once the ball is rolling smoothly, we all have a tendency to start relaxing and taking it easy as you get tired from all the pushing.
 Where the problem comes in is coasting for too long.
 There is still management and upkeep that needs to happen or the snowball will start going off course.
 If you let that happen, you are back to the starting line, and that is when you get dismayed, depressed, and disillusioned.